engrmarkk/TeamFlow/README.md

 The **TeamFlow API** is a powerful REST API designed to streamline team and project management for organizations.
 It provides tools for creating and managing projects, assigning tasks, and fostering collaboration through real-time communication and document sharing.
 This allows teams to work more efficiently, ensuring smooth workflows and improved productivity.

+# The API is a real-time collaboration API that enhances team productivity and streamlines project management.
+With tools for document sharing, task management, and seamless communication, TeamFlow enables efficient teamwork and connectivity.
+Secure authentication ensures all interactions are protected.

 ## Features

 The TeamFlow API offers a wide range of features to support efficient team and project management, including: